 The previous article, Overview of Rhenium, introduces the discovery history of rhenium (Re), physical and chemical properties, and magical rhenium effects.
+In this article, we will take a close look at the rhenium applications.
 People have tried their best and they only have about 50 tons of rhenium a year.
-What are they used for?
+What is rhenium used for?

 The platinum-ruthenium catalyst produced by using pure perrhenic acid and chloroplatinic acid as key raw materials can be used as a petroleum refining catalyst and an automobile tail purification catalyst.
 The platinum-rhodium reforming catalyst is used to produce high octane gasoline and important aromatic hydrocarbon (benzene, toluene, xylene) chemical raw materials.